-Text in blue font indicates links to other provisions in the district Plan and/or external documents.
-These will have popups and links, respectively, in the on-line Christchurch District Plan.
+Text in blue font indicates existing links to other provisions in the District Plan and/or external documents.
+These will have pop-ups and links, respectively, in the on-line Christchurch District Plan.
+Where the proposed plan change contains a new link, it is shown as bold underlined text in blue.
+Where a link is proposed to be deleted, it is shown as bold strikethroughing blue.